 - Behavior under mixing: breaks and turns grainy if overworked; fold gently, never beat aggressively

 Mascarpone curdles if overheated in sauces.
 Add it off-heat or at the very end of cooking over low heat.
-Bringing it to a full boil causes the fat and protein to separate into an oily, broken mess.

 How Mascarpone Behaves in Cooking